JLCarveth/blog/README.md

 **TODO:**
 - Force accounts to be verified before any actions can be performed (verify via email code).
 - Improve commenting system to detect / prevent spam
-- Limit failed password attempts to prevent brute force attacks.
-This will be accomplished by a middleware that can be selectively applied to routes prone to malicious activity (login)
+- ~~Limit failed password attempts to prevent brute force attacks.~~
 - ~~Update auth middleware to check for cookies as well (for easy web browsing)~~ (Needs testing)
 - ~~Add function to check token expiration, since apparently the JWT lib doesn't do it, which is half the point of verifying tokens...~~ (Needs testing)
 - ~~Implement role-based access control for all actions.~~